 - Flood Bulletin

 - Minimum Water Level Bulletin

-(23.3.2017) Weather is partly cloudy over the Andaman Sea and South Bay and generally fair elsewhere over the Bay of Bengal.
+(30.4.2017) Weather is generally fair over the North Bay and partly cloudy over the Andaman Sea and elsewhere over the Bay of Bengal.